capactio/website/docs/feature/storage-backends/aws-secrets-manager.md

 1. Select **Access key** AWS credential type.
 1. On **Set permissions** step, select **Attach existing policies directly***.
 1. Find **SecretsManagerReadWrite** policy.
-1. Go to next step until you see the **Create user** step.
+1. Go to the next step until you see the **Create user** step.
 Click on it.
 1. Copy the credentials and follow the [Installation](#installation) guide.

 ## Installation